prajwal-skdlove/FunProjects/README.md

 # FunProjects
 Small projects that I have worked for fun
-1. Program to help solve Wordle in R
+1. R_WordleHelper.R - Program to help solve Wordle in R